 The inventor of the cigarette filter is a very nice elderly man from Barcelona, who sold his idea for the cigarette filter to the tobacco industry, in exchange for life-long employment for his entire family.
-Ramón Galindo, who is also responsible for the shape of the handles on table tennis bats and a ton of other things, has spent the last 60 years developing inventions.
+Ramón Galindo, who is also responsible for the shape of the handles on ping pong paddles and a ton of other things, has spent the last 60 years inventing.
 His latest creation is a game of chess for more than two players at a time.
-We talked to him about stolen patents, the perks of getting a job instead of a pile of money and how the world has changed since he came to it.
+We talked to him about stolen patents, the perks of getting a job instead of a pile of money, and how the world has changed since he came to it.

 VICE: How did you first come up with the idea for cigarette filters?